replicatedhq/kurl.sh/src/markdown-pages/add-ons/ekco.md

 ### Kotsadm

-When you install kURL with `ekco.shouldDisableKotsadmManagement` set to `false`, the EKCO operator ensures that necessary KOTS components run with multiple replicas for high availability.
+When you install kURL with `ekco.kotsadmShouldDisableManagement` set to `false`, the EKCO operator ensures that necessary KOTS components run with multiple replicas for high availability.

 For Kotsadm v1.89.0+, the EKCO operator enables a high availability three-replica StatefulSet for the database when at least three nodes are healthy and the OpenEBS localpv storage class is available.

-To disable EKCO's management of Kotsadm components, set `ekco.shouldDisableKotsadmManagement` to `true`.
+To disable EKCO's management of Kotsadm components, set `ekco.kotsadmShouldDisableManagement` to `true`.

 ### TLS Certificate Rotation